 B.F.A., 1993, San Francisco Art Institute

 I discovered the nature muse by reading The White Goddess, by Robert Graves.
+Here is that story:

-*With all due respect, I am not interested in the practices or results of nature-magick, aka Wicca; I am satisfied with a certain amount of mystery in my life.
-But recognition of my Celtic ancestry actually began for me at age ten, when I first switched on FM radio, surfing stations until I was captured by the voice of Tommy Makem singing live with the Clancy Brothers, performing "The Wind That Shakes The Barley" and "The Connemara Lullaby," both songs wistful and melancholic.
+*With all due respect, I am not really interested in the practices or results of nature-magick, or Wicca; I am satisfied with a certain amount of mystery in my life.
+But a recognition of my Celtic ancestry actually began for me at age ten, when I first switched on FM radio, surfing stations until I was captivated by the voice of Tommy Makem as he was singing live with the Clancy Brothers, performing The Wind That Shakes The Barley and The Connemara Lullaby.
+Both songs, so heartbreakingly wistful and melancholic, seemed to call up a deep sense of familiarity in my blood.
 (Also read S Page's music comments.)